astronomer/docs/astro/data-plane-activation.md

 The following are required when activating your Azure data plane:
 - [ ] [Astro CLI](cli/get-started.md) installed for any users who will develop pipelines
-- [ ] An Azure Subscription.
-For security reasons, Azure subscriptions with existing tooling running aren't supported
+- [ ] A clean Azure subscription.
+For security reasons, Azure subscriptions with existing tooling running aren't supported.
+Also, the subscription must be included in an Azure management group that doesn't apply Azure policies.
+See [What are Azure management groups?](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview).
 - [ ] An Azure Active Directory (Azure AD) user with Application Administrator permissions.
 See [Understand roles in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/roles/concept-understand-roles)
 - [ ]  An Azure user with Owner permissions.
 See [Azure built-in roles](https://docs.microsoft.com/en-us/azure/active-directory/roles/concept-understand-roles)
 - [ ] Desired region for Astro cluster deployment identified, from the list of [supported regions](resource-reference-azure.md#supported-regions)